 "My visits to Vietnam were life changing for me.
 I can't begin to tell you the effect on a middle aged civilian lady those trips had.
 My admiration for the work of the military and the support around them has never lessened.

 "In any case, whether I remember the incident or not, - your apology is accepted, you are forgiven from the bottom of my heart.
-Thanks again for you letter, I really enjoyed hearing from you and remembering back to those exciting times and places."
+Thanks again for your letter, I really enjoyed hearing from you and remembering back to those exciting times and places."

 Lots of celebrities came to Vietnam to visit the troops, many more famous than Ann B. Davis, but she happened to be the one I bumped into.
 The fact she cared enough to come over there, and the gracious letter she sent me makes her, in my eyes, the most special of the special people who supported us.